 Think of turtles as a larger scale equivalent to owning fish.
 They’re pretty to look at and they do fun things sometimes, but they pretty much just hang out behind glass.
 They aren’t going to play fetch or anything like that.

 If you’re looking for a pet that you can cuddle with, this isn’t it.
-If you want a pet that you can pet, this isn’t it.
+For a pet that you can pet, this isn’t it.
 If you want a pet to go for walks with you, a turtle is not a good choice.

-If you want a pet that doesn’t take up your time and isn’t a distraction when you’re busy, a water turtle might be just what you’re looking for.
+If you are searching for a pet that doesn’t take up your time and isn’t a distraction when you’re busy, a water turtle might be just what you’re looking for.